EricZinda/Perplexity/docs/pxHowTo/pxHowTo080QuantifiersAndDeterminers.md

 etc.

-This will almost always be the case because quantifiers are not application specific.
+This will almost always be the case because quantifiers are not usually application specific.
 As described in the [Solution Group Algorithm topic](../devcon/devcon0040MRSSolverSolutionGroupsAlgorithm), quantifers do two things, neither of which is usually application specific:
 - scope variables
 - constrain their variables to be a certain count